Things you need to know about Contract for Secured Loan (Down-Payment and Equal Monthly Installments).

-In the cases above the lender may invoke the Contract of Loan to demand that the borrower comply with its terms.
-If the borrower still refuses to comply the lender can file a complaint in court to either (a) enforce payment; or (b) cancel the loan, and claim damages from the buyer.
+In the cases above the lender may use the Contract of Loan to demand the borrower to comply with the terms of the loan.
+If the borrower refuses to comply, the lender can file a complaint in court to compel the borrower to pay the loan and claim damages from the buyer.

 For the borrower the Contract of Loan puts in writing his rights and obligations under the loan and what is expected from him (i.e. when he has to repay the loan).
 The Contract of Loan also acts as a restriction on the lender because the lender cannot unilaterally change the terms of the loan without the borrower’s consent.
 For example, once the parties agree on the interest rate the lender cannot unilaterally increase the interest rate without the borrower’s consent.